-Environmental data sheet comprises of chainage wise existing details of environmental and social features, road furniture details, location of cross drainage structures and water body and sensitive receptors details of the corridor (Link 84).
-Table 2.1 presents the Environmental Data Sheet for Link 84.
+Environmental data sheet comprises of chainage wise existing details of environmental and social features, road furniture details, location of cross drainage structures and water body and sensitive receptors details of the corridor.
+Table 2.1 presents the Environmental Data Sheet for bypass.